morungos/morungos-sveltekit/src/lib/content/posts/2023-07-02-regulate-foundation-models.md

 title: 'Cheese and the latent harms of foundation models'
 author: Stuart
 card: 'cheese_PNG7.png'
+card_alt: "Slices of Swiss cheese"
 summary: >-
   Has OpenAI has consciously planned its go-to-market strategy as a means to offload risks onto developers?
-image: '/img/posts/cheese_PNG7.png'
-image_description: "Slices of Swiss cheese"
 ---

 At first glance, frameworks like the [EU AI Act](https://www.reuters.com/technology/what-is-european-union-ai-act-2023-03-22/) put the primary burden of regulation